moorepants/learn-multibody-dynamics/introduction.rst

 Acknowledgements
 ================

+Wouter Wolfslag contributed the "Equations of Motion with the Lagrange Method" chapter, "Alternatives for Representing Orientation" section, and reviewed updates for version 0.2.
+Peter Stahlecker and Jan Heinen provided page-by-page review of the text while drafting version 0.1.
+Peter did the same for version 0.2.
+Arthur Ryman contributed edits to the first version.
+Their feedback has helped improve the text in many ways.
+We also thank the students of TU Delft's Multibody Dynamics course who test the materials while learning.

 These are the primary contributors to the SymPy Mechanics software presented in the text, in approximate order of first contribution: